 This event has made a big difference.
 It’s the first time we have seen our First Nations people and dancers involved in the hospital system.
 I could see on the elders’ faces the impact the cultural dance group and cultural recognition had, especially for those who reside there.
 The community members and residential school survivors, who have heard talk about reconciliation but have seen little action, saw this as a great step forward.

 The event followed local Gitxsan protocols with Chief George Gray providing a formal welcome to the traditional Gitxsan territory and Elder Frances Sampson, opening the event with a prayer.
 Following the unveiling, there was a reception in the cafeteria where the Gitxsan Cultural dancers performed.
-Verna Howard and I spoke about the role of Aboriginal Health Improvement Committees and how Northern Health, First Nations Health Authority, and Indigenous communities and organizations are partnering to improve the health of Indigenous peoples in the north.
+Verna Howard and I spoke about the role of Aboriginal Health Improvement Committees and how Northern Health, First Nations Health Authority, and Indigenous communities and organizations are partnering to improve the health of Indigenous peoples in the North.
 Hereditary Chief Ray Jones, a residential school survivor, shared about the three constant companions in residential school: hunger, loneliness, and fear.

-Cormac Hikisch, Health Services Administrator for the northwest area said,
+Cormac Hikisch, Health Services Administrator for the Northwest area said,

 I was grateful to be a part of this event – witnessing local residential school survivors share their stories and express appreciation for the button blanket as recognition of their suffering.
-It helped provide me with a better understanding of the real impacts to this tragic part of Canadian history, and more deeply realise the still current trauma that First Nations are working to move forward from.
+It helped provide me with a better understanding of the real impacts to this tragic part of Canadian history, and more deeply realize the still current trauma that First Nations are working to move forward from.

 This event was one step in Northern Health’s journey to honour and acknowledge local First Nations and making health care environments more culturally safe.